ternaus/TernausNet/README.md

 # UNet11

-UNet model with VGG11 encoder pre-trained on Kaggle Carvana dataset
+Modification of the UNet architecture with VGG11 encoder pre-trained on ImageNet, fine tuned on the Kaggle Carvana dataset (https://www.kaggle.com/c/carvana-image-masking-challenge) that was part of the 1st place solution.